-Since last week's reveal that Amelia Earhart and her navigator, Fred Noonan, may have crashed on the Marshall Islands, we've been as curious as everyone about the famed airwoman and the details of her final years before her disappearance—including her secret wedding.
+Since the reveal that Amelia Earhart and her navigator, Fred Noonan, may have crashed on the Marshall Islands, we've been as curious as everyone about the famed airwoman and the details of her final years before her disappearance—including her secret wedding.
 And although we usually only hear about her life as a pilot and of her mysterious vanishing, Earhart's life prior to her infamous final flight was remarkably modern and feminist—and her prenup is proof.

 According to the Purdue University Archives of Amelia Earhart papers, Earhart's husband, a publisher named George Putnam, proposed to her six times before she finally agreed to marry him.
-Initially, Earhart did not like Putnam—she came to his office for a publicity meeting and he kept her waiting outside for over an hour.
+Initially, Earhart did not like Putnam—she came to his office for a public meeting and he kept her waiting outside for over an hour.
 Once they did meet, she recalled that he was rude and impolite.
 Putnam was married at the time, but as the two spent more time together, they began to grow fond of each other, eventually having an affair.
-Putnam later divorced his wife, and began to pursue Earhart.
+Putnam later divorced his wife and began to pursue Earhart.